anat-jacobson/Airbnb-Recommender/README.md

 ![user_recs.jpg](Images/User_Recs.png)
 ![user_reviews.jpg](Images/User_Reviews.png)

-This user highly 2 apartments that were whole homes, host responded within an hour and accomodated 2 people.
+This user reviewed 2 apartments that were whole homes, host responded within an hour and accomodated 2 people.
 The top rated from the recommendation system similarly showed 2 people apartments with high response rate from host.

 ---
 # Conclusion and Next Steps: